 - Xanax (alprazolam)

 Benzodiazepines, also called sedative-hypnotics, can cause severe health problems when abused.
-Because of their tranquilizing effects, benzodiazepine abuse and addiction may lead to fatal overdose when combined with other drugs.
+Because of their tranquilizing effects, benzodiazepine abuse may lead to fatal overdose when combined with other drugs.

 Due to the potentially dangerous effects of benzodiazepine addiction, as well as the prevalence of misuse, it’s important to be aware of the various signs and symptoms of benzodiazepine abuse.